What is Mobile Learning?

 Mobile learning, also called mlearning, is education or training that is conducted on and delivered through portable devices like smartphones and tablets.

 What Influences Mobile Learning?

-While mobile learning gained traction in the early 2000s.
-The idea of making portable tools dates back to the 1200s when the Chinese invented the abacus.
+While it gained traction in the early 2000s, he idea of making portable tools dates back to the 1200s when the Chinese invented the abacus.
 Mobile tools appear throughout history, with items like the Geiger counter (hand-held radiation detection; 1928), Texas Instrument’s original calculator (TI-30; 1976), and the BlackBerry (albeit a very primitive one; 1999).
 The iPhone debuted in 2007, and ever since, companies, universities, app developers, and people themselves have been developing programs, books, games, and tools that can be used on mobile devices.